mautic/user-documentation/docs/segments/manage_segments.rst

 .. vale on

 Filter the Contacts in the Segment.
 The batch delete action in the Contact table allows deletion of up to 100 Contacts at one time.
 This is a performance precaution since deleting more Contacts at one time could cause issues.
-Hundreds of Contacts can use this feature.
+You can, however, delete multiple batches of 100 contacts to delete larger lists.

 1. Select the checkboxes next to those Contacts.